 At the end of the year, the Valdai Discussion Club will release a report on Russian policy towards the post-Soviet space over the past 30 years.
 The Kazan conference will serve as one of the key intellectual sources for this scientific work.

 More than 60 experts from 16 countries will take part in the Central Asian conference, includunig Russia, Afghanistan, Great Britain, Germany, Iran, Kazakhstan, Kyrgyzstan, China, Tajikistan, Uzbekistan, France and Estonia.
 The President of the Republic of Tatarstan, Rustam Minnikhanov, will address the event’s participants with a welcome speech.
-Among the guests of the conference are: Oleg Salagay, Deputy Minister of Health of the Russian Federation; Yerlan Karin, Assistant to the President of the Republic of Kazakhstan and Chairman of the Kazakhstan Council on International Relations; Hamid Karzai, President of the Islamic Republic of Afghanistan (2004-2014); Mehdi Sanai, Senior Adviser to the Minister of Foreign Affairs of Iran and Director of the Institute for Iranian and Eurasian Studies and former Ambassador of Iran to Moscow, Andrey Rudenko, Deputy Foreign Minister of the Russian Federation, as well as representatives of the Ministry of Foreign Affairs of the Russian Federation, the Ministry of Energy of the Russian Federation and many other active politicians, international officials and representatives of the partner organisations of the Club.
+Among the guests of the conference are: Oleg Salagay, Deputy Minister of Health of the Russian Federation; Yerlan Karin, Assistant to the President of the Republic of Kazakhstan and Chairman of the Kazakhstan Council on International Relations; Hamid Karzai, President of the Islamic Republic of Afghanistan (2004-2014); Mehdi Sanai, Senior Adviser to the Minister of Foreign Affairs of Iran and Director of the Institute for Iranian and Eurasian Studies and former Ambassador of Iran to Moscow, Andrey Rudenko, Deputy Foreign Minister of the Russian Federation, and many other active politicians, international officials and representatives of the partner organisations of the Club.

 The new world order poses new challenges to states.
 Since Russia and Central Asia are active participants in the global market and world politics amid a changing environment, they now more than ever need a dialogue to coordinate individual development plans.
 The Valdai Club Conference will take place shortly after the announcement of the complete withdrawal of US troops from Afghanistan.
 This step creates new risks for the region and requires a balanced expert analysis.
 The conference programme includes issues of greatest importance to Russia and the five Central Asian states: